 Healthcare facilities are mainly found in Athens.
 Public and private institutions are available and are complementary to each other.
 Medical services are adequate within Athens, and varies as you move away from the capital.

 Members of the EU can avail of free emergency medical treatment using their EHIC card.
 For non-EU citizens, free emergency services are available at public hospitals.
 There is also the Greek social security that expats may apply by giving regular contributions.
-This afford the individual free or subsidized healthcare.
+This provides an individual with free or subsidized healthcare.

 Expats are advised to have a comprehensive health insurance that can cover or reimburse any medical costs incurred.